 What Is the Difference Between a Sales Pipeline and a Sales Funnel?

-The sales pipeline is all about the seller’s journey, tracking deals from start to finish.
-It maps out the steps a prospect takes in the sales process, like lead generation, qualification, meetings, proposals, closing, and follow-up.
+The sales pipeline is about the seller’s journey, tracking deals from start to finish.
+It maps out a prospect’s steps in the sales process, like lead generation, qualification, meetings, proposals, closing, and follow-up.

 On the other hand, the sales funnel looks at things from the customer’s perspective, tracing their path from discovering a brand to making a purchase.
-It shows how prospects move through stages like awareness, interest, evaluation, and finally, the purchase decision.
+It shows how prospects move through stages like awareness, interest, evaluation, and purchase decisions.

 What Are the Stages of a Sales Pipeline?